cambiotraining/bacterial-genomics/materials/21-assembly_qc.md

 The contiguity of our assemblies seemed excellent, with only up to 205 fragments.
 Some samples even had fewer than 50 fragments assembled, suggesting we managed to mostly reassemble our genomes.

 Isolate ERX3876939_ERR3864886_T1_contigs has more than 200 contigs.
-A this is higher than the number obtained for the rest of our assembled genomeWe may want to consider removing this isolate as it may affect our pan-genome calculation in the next section.
+A this is higher than the number obtained for the rest of our assembled genome, we may want to consider removing this isolate as it may affect our pan-genome calculation in the next section.
 However, as the rest of the metrics for this genome look alright, let's leave it in for now.

 :::
 :::